trussi-ai/website-trussi-ai-pt-in-process/README.md

 Users can opt out of SMS communications in three ways:
 1. Reply "STOP" to any SMS message
-2. Contact support at support@Trussi.Ai
+2. Contact support at admin@trussi.ai
 3. Update preferences in account settings

 After opting out, users receive one final confirmation message.
 They can opt back in at any time through their account settings or by contacting support.